 The temperature of the urine

 As per DOT Rule 49 CFR Part 40 Section 40.65, DOT drug tests first check the urine for temperature.
 The temperature of the urine should range between 94 degrees Fahrenheit to 100 degrees Fahrenheit.
 If that temperature is maintained in the fake pee sample given by you for the drug test, you will likely get a negative drug test report.

 Color of the Urine

-Quite understandably, organic urine has a pale yellow color, and whatever the synthetic urine that you are using, the color of the urine should be pale yellow or quite close to it.
-If not, the lab professionals can get suspicious and test your urine sample under a lot of drug test panels and the reports might become uncertain.
+Quite understandably, organic urine has a pale yellow color, and whatever the synthetic urine that you are using, the color of the urine should be pale yellow or relatively close to it.
+If not, the lab professionals can get suspicious and test your urine sample under a lot of drug test panels, and the reports might become uncertain.